Skip to main content

 4. Ask the prescriber about generic epinephrine prefilled syringes

-You can save by switching to a generic epinephrine prefilled syringe.
-With a SingleCare savings card, the lowest price for two prefilled epinephrine syringes is only $20.
-However, using those syringes is not as easy as using pen injectors, and many pharmacies do not have the availability to dispense epinephrine this way.
+You can save the most money by switching to a generic epinephrine prefilled syringe.
+With a SingleCare savings card, the lowest price for two prefilled syringes is $165.
+However, using those syringes is not as easy as using pen injectors.
+Many pharmacies do not have the availability to dispense epinephrine this way.
 Get medical advice from the prescriber before switching.